AlvaroAlonsoFlor/shift_generator/log.md

   - L = late
   - O = off

-* First we need the shift generator, and after the filter to improve the shifts, which probably would be in 2 classes.
+* First we need the shift generator, and after the filter to improve the shifts.

 # Shift generator